Just when you thought it was safe to go back into the water…

 Reaction to it going off half-cocked like this has so far been encouragingly bad, but it’ll be interesting to see how it plays across the Tory party.
 I wonder if this is going to get watered down come Friday?

-One Response to “Just when you thought it was safe to go back into the water…”
+One thought on “Just when you thought it was safe to go back into the water…”